-Cyberpunk 2077 gameplay demo
+Cyberpunk 2077 overview

 Is Cyberpunk 2077 an FPS?

-Though there’s supposedly quite a bit of variety in what abilities V has, in this demo she was an agile cyberninja.
+That said, V’s combat style looks pretty malleable.
+In the 2018 demo she was an agile cyberninja.
 She could run and slide to cover and also trigger a slow motion bullet-time mode.
 She also had a quick dash that let her burst in a specific direction.
 When bullet-time and this dash were combined, she could quickly flank enemies and deliver fatal killshots.

-Will there be romantic relationships?
+Will there be romance?